How many times have you tried to journal and have given up after a few tries?

 Find the perfect place that makes it easy and comfortable for you to write in your journal, a place where you can be alone with your thoughts.

-Just keep a small notebook or notepad with you all the time so that you can scribble your observations and thoughts whenever you want to.
-When you jot down your feelings precisely the moment you are feeling those it’s extremely helpful.
 Whether it’s anger, frustration, sadness, or happiness, writing down in your journal about those will help you process those emotions, make sense of what’s happening and make better decisions.

 You also can make your journal entries in online journal apps or note-taking apps if carrying a book around is too much for you.